HarshaVardhanNaiduGangavarapu/ChataAISearch/README.md

 ```bash
 docker build -t chata.ai:1.0 .
 ```
-Now we have build a docker image of the application using `Dockefile` present in root folder.
+Now we have build a docker image of the application using `Dockefile` which uses `requirements.txt` and `.dockerignore` present in root folder.
 You can check the image we have built using following command:
 ```bash
 docker images